-Since the initial drop in traffic in mid-March from search engine operated channels, Pinterest has begun to increase its power.
+Since the initial drop in traffic in mid-March 2020 via search engine operated channels, Pinterest has begun to increase its power.
 In fact, according to Pinterest, the platform usage is at an all-time high since the beginning of April.
 As consumers flit from dealing with immediate lifestyle changes to now searching for practical support to more niche queries…now’s the time to test out the new Pinterest Trends Tool!

 Pinterest Trends is akin to Google Trends, simulating the trajectory of search terms within the platform which allows you to stay on top of behaviour changes.
 Before we would rely on their reports, but this tool allows for more niche research built around your content.

 Pinterest also launched a new exploring feature: the “today” tab.
 Every day, the Pinterest team curates ideas based on popular searches from around the world rather than personalised recommendations.
 Another prime reason to be on top of Pinterest Trends to boost exposure.